RobertoPrevato/jekyll-now/_posts/2017-10-26-More-about-Linux-vs-Windows-hosted-ASP-NET-Core-applications-in-Azure-App-Service.md

 ![Drum rolling](https://raw.githubusercontent.com/RobertoPrevato/robertoprevato.github.io/master/images/posts/aspcoredocker/drum-roll.gif)

 ## Analyzing results
-Results are consistent with those obtained generating load from a computer connected through wire to the internet: the same ASP.NET Core application deployed in Linux and Docker is much faster than one deployed in Windows host (inside an Application Service Plan).
-These new tests show an even stronger dominance of the application hosted in Linux, especially when serving response with bigger bodies.
+Results are consistent with those obtained generating load from a computer connected through wire to the internet: the same ASP.NET Core application deployed in Linux and Docker is much faster than one deployed in Windows host (both inside Application Service Plan).
+These new tests show an even stronger dominance of the application hosted in Linux, especially when serving responses with bigger bodies.

 #### Requests per second